CSCfi/csc-env-eff/contribute_guide/STYLEGUIDE.md

  - When in doubt, check how other pages are formatted

 ## Organizing content
- - Try to make standalone articles with a good name (user knows to select it from the left menu)
+ - Try to make standalone articles with a good name
  - The content should be as concise as possible, but as lengthy as needed.
- - The main user guide should document only what is specific to CSC environment, for general usage instructions link to the real manuals of the tool
+ - Link generously to main guide (docs.csc.fi) for additional information
-   - Lengthier tutorials can be written under Support->Tutorials.
+   - Some details can be introduced via tutorials/exercises
- - Don't make too deep hierarchy or too many entries per subcategory (combine very small pages)
- - Don't refer to the same page twice in mkdocs.yml -> sitemap breaks + weird menu action

 ## Accessibility
  - [General guidelines](https://www.saavutettavuusvaatimukset.fi/)